LittleKingRyan/LearningNotes/pw-hashing.md

 To improve the above algorithm, we now add a salt as a part of the hashing process.
-Basically, a salt is a fixed length of randomly generated string that is to be concatenated with the string that we want to hash as a way to the output string even harder to decode.
+Basically, a salt is a fixed length of randomly generated string that is to be concatenated with the string that we want to hash as a way to make the output string even harder to decode.

-Consider the following code
+Consider the following code:
 ```python
 import random
 import string